Espablo/BOM-Excel/README.md

 6. Locate the unzipped _BOM-Excel-master_ folder, open it and choose _BOM-Excel.py_ and click **OK**

 7. The Add-In is now listed but not running.
-Select the _CSV-BOM_ entry, activate _Run on Startup_ and click _Run_
+Select the _BOM-Excel_ entry, activate _Run on Startup_ and click _Run_

 	![Add-In in the list](resources/BOM-Excel/addins-dialog-listed.png)